 Washington County Solid Waste BLUCAN curbside recycling in now operational.
 Please read the information below for more information about the program.
 For questions regarding billing for this program please contact your city utilities department.
-To report a missed pick up please call Dixie Waste at 435-673-5610.
+To report a missed pick up please call Republic Services at 435-628-2821.
 To request a repair or delivery of your trash and recycling carts please call Washington County Solid Waste at 435-673-2813.
-To find your collection schedule please type your address in the box below.

 - What does the term “Curbside Recycling” mean?

-- Curbside recycling is the collection, processing and reuse of non-hazardous materials.
+- Curbside recycling is the collection, processing and reuse of non-hazardous recyclable materials.